maqq1e/CustomScriptManager/README.md

 - List all available .py scripts in chosen folder
 - Support custom parameters for custom scripts
 - Can automatically load simple addon extension for each template separately
+- You can load custom script for global scope without link to template

 # Usage